 Click Here for tab for Hound Dog by Elvis Presley

-There’s a very high chance you are already familiar with this one, originally recorded as a twelve-bar blues piece by Jerry Leiber and Mike Stroller, by far its most popular incarnation comes from the rock ‘n’ legend, Elvis Presley.
-Elvis is hugely responsible for popularizing the song, these days it’s considered a classic among acoustic guitar songs and must learn for any aspiring guitarist.
+There’s a very high chance you are already familiar with this one.
+Originally recorded as a 12-bar blues piece by Jerry Leiber and Mike Stroller, by far its most popular incarnation came from the rock legend, Elvis Presley.
+Elvis is hugely responsible for popularizing the song, which is considered a classic among acoustic guitar songs and must-learn for aspiring guitarist.

-As mentioned, this is essentially a twelve-bar blues song that you can play using the chords A, D, and E. There are, of course, versions that are played on the electric guitar but this is very easily and commonly played on acoustic just using open chords.
+As mentioned, this is essentially a 12-bar blues song that you can play using the chords A, D, and E. There are, of course, versions played on the electric guitar but this is very easily and commonly played on acoustic just using open chords.

 I Walk the Line by Johnny Cash